Neil Hillman: Career

-After completing his apprenticeship and foundation degree in Electrical Engineering, Hillman joined the Midlands-based Central Independent Television in 1982 as a sound technician, working on all aspects of broadcast audio.
 He left Central TV in 1989 to work as a freelance location Sound Recordist, Dubbing Mixer and Broadcast Sound Supervisor.
-During this time he contributed regularly to long-running BBC TV series', including The Antiques Roadshow (where he introduced stereo location recording to the programme), travelled extensively overseas to record sound for programmes such as Tomorrow's World and Top Gear, and recorded and mixed choral music on location for Songs of Praise.
+During this time, he contributed regularly to long-running BBC TV programmes, including five series of The Antiques Roadshow (where he introduced stereo location recording to the programme), travelled extensively overseas to record location sound for the BBC on programmes such as Tomorrow's World, Horizon and Top Gear, and recorded and mixed choral music on location for BBC's Songs of Praise.
+Overseas filming experience included location sound recording in Belgium, Cyprus, Éire, France, Germany, Holland, Israel, Italy, Japan, Mexico, Spain, Switzerland and frequently the USA.